Every Labour MP elected on pledge to secure borders, Reed says amid backlash

 Stressing that families would not be separated, he told Times Radio on Tuesday: “We know that we need more safe and legal routes so that families who have the right to come here and seek asylum can get into the country, but we can’t continue to allow incentives to exist that result in children drowning in the Channel.”

-He continued: “I think it’s perfectly reasonable to give people financial support to make the journey back to their home.

-“In the long run, it’s cheaper for the British taxpayer to do that.”

-On accusations from some in his party that the Government was pandering to Reform, Mr Reed said “you are always going to have a range of views” but that “the vast majority of members of the Labour Party and Labour MPs know that we need to deal with this problem because of the harm that it’s doing to our country and to social cohesion”.
+On accusations from some in his party that the Government was echoing the rhetoric of Nigel Farage’s Reform UK, Mr Reed said “you are always going to have a range of views” but that “the vast majority of members of the Labour Party and Labour MPs know that we need to deal with this problem because of the harm that it’s doing to our country and to social cohesion”.

 Asked whether Labour backbenchers criticising the plans should join the Green Party, the senior MP told Sky News: “Absolutely not.